carlosissac/mod03hwpswdgen/README.md

 # 03 JavaScript: Password Generator

-Create an application that generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

-If you are unfamiliar with special characters, take a look at [some examples](https://www.owasp.org/index.php/Password_special_characters).
+Create an application that will generate a random password, based on user-selected criteria in order to exercise key javascript concepts like programing logic, flow control, JS linkage to HTML, and accesing DOM elements in JS, etc.

-## User Story
+## 1. Guidelines
+The following input was provided in the original README.md

+### 1.1.
+User Storie
 ```
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria
 SO THAT I can create a strong password that provides greater security
 ```

-## Acceptance Criteria
+### 1.2.
+Acceptance Criteria Checklist

 ```
 GIVEN I need a new, secure password